 Lapwings in flight

 Schools.
-Working with communities to promote the conservation of wildlife and biodiversity is an important part of what the Barnsley Biodiversity Trust is about.
-Key to this is the work of the Trust and its partners with schools in order to help children, young people and their parents appreciate the value of our natural environment and learn how to become involved in its conservation.
+Working with communities to promote the conservation of wildlife and biodiversity is an important part of what the Barnsley Biodiversity Trust has been about.
+Key to this is work with schools in order to help children, young people and their parents appreciate the value of our natural environment and learn how to become involved in its conservation.

 Country parks and nature reserves